solidrock-technology/docs/docs/releases/index.md

 We've refactored and updated our Stripe integrations to use the latest Stripe API and payment elements.
 This update brings a host of improvements, including:

 - **Improved Payment Experience**: The new Stripe integration provides a more seamless and user-friendly payment experience for your attendees.
--   **More Payment Methods**: The latest Stripe Peyment Elements support a wider range of payment methods, allowing your attendees to pay using their preferred method including Apple Pay and Google Pay as well as providing the option for them to save multiple card details for future use.
+- **More Payment Methods**: The latest Stripe Payment Elements support a wider range of payment methods, allowing your attendees to pay using their preferred method including Apple Pay and Google Pay as well as providing the option for them to save multiple card details for future use.
 - **Enhanced Security**: The latest Stripe API offers improved security features to protect your payment data.

 ### Linking Extras to Tickets